-We were recently featured in Sacramento News & Review!
-Check it out!
+We were recently featured in "Inside Land Park" June 2018 and previously in Sacramento News & Review!
+Check it out

 History of Two Rivers Cider Co.
 Back when founder Vince Sterne started Two Rivers Cider Company there weren’t any micro ciders on the market.
 Cider not only seemed like a fun way to get into the fermentation industry but because it doesn’t require a brew house, it was a much easier set-up.
 The learning curve was steep because making cider is more like making wine than brewing beer.
 It took a fair amount of cider tasting as well as traveling to Europe where cider had more of a following before Sterne got the science of it down.
 One of the things that make Two Rivers unique is that they didn’t merely find a cider that people liked and then stop there; the cider makers at Two Rivers are constantly trying to make better cider and experiment with new flavors so that long-time customers have new things to try and new tasters have many exciting options.